nasa/cumulus-orca/website/docs/developer/deployment-guide/creating-orca-glacier-bucket.md

 Replace the number in `arn:aws:iam::012345678912:root` with the value of your account number.

 The Resource value is the bucket and bucket paths that the Cumulus application can access.
-Replace `sandbox-orca-glacier-archive` with the name of the Orca archive bucket created in the previous section.
+Replace `PREFIX-orca-archive` with the name of the Orca archive bucket created in the previous section.

 ##### Reports Bucket: